ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     Additionally, the qualities mentioned above
     are what we want to see in our teammates.

-??? question "Apart from these qualities, what other positive qualities did the candidate reveal?
-Or did they reveal negative qualities instead that may turn out to be orange or red flags?
+??? question "Did they reveal negative qualities instead that may turn out to be orange or red flags?
 What specific details revealed these qualities?"

-    These are the qualities that we want to avoid in our teammates.
+    We need to be on the lookout for potentially negative qualities.
     If the candidate reveals negative attributes,
     we need to assess whether they are red or orange flags or whether cultural differences led to the negative perception.
+    This is another reason why I believe a hiring committee is worth the time tradeoff;
+    we can reduce the bias from our own cultural upbringing when interpreting a candidate's story.

 ## Communication Skills

-??? summary

-    Communication skills are important in our roles because effective communication is necessary
-    for collaborating with others
-    and ensuring that one's work is understood.
-    To assess communication skills,
-    candidates may be asked to present
-    a data science project they have worked on, with the presentation followed by a question and answer session.
-    During the presentation,
-    we consider

-    1. whether we can summarize the candidate's problem statement, methodology, and key findings in a few bullet points,
-    2. how engaged the audience was during the presentation, and
-    3. any aesthetically pleasing aspects of the presentation.

 Communication skills matter.
 Our work is irrelevant if our collaborators do not understand it.